 Scholarly Commons Citation

 Babcock, Hope M., "The Effect of the Supreme Court's Eleventh Amendment Jurisprudence on Environmental Citizen Suits: Gotcha!"
 (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 951.
+951.